Myles Mack

-Myles Mack (born February 25, 1993) is an American professional basketball player for MKE Ankaragücü of the Turkish Basketball First League.
+Myles Mack (born February 25, 1993) is an American professional basketball player who plays as a point guard for Italy's second-tier club Nuova Pallacanestro Vigevano 1955.
 He played college basketball at Rutgers University.
-He plays the point guard position.

 High school career

 Mack played high school basketball at Paterson Catholic High School for his first three seasons.
 During his junior season, he helped Paterson Catholic achieve a 28–1 record and at one point the number 3 rank in the national polls.
 He scored a total of 979 points there.
 The school then closed after the 2010 academic school year, leading Mack to transfer to well-renowned St. Anthony High School located in Jersey City and play under head coach Bob Hurley.

 Mack achieved great success with St. Anthony during his senior season in 2011 as well, leading the team to a perfect record of 33–0 and the #1 national ranking according to USA Today.
 They eventually went on to win a state title.
 He averaged 15.2 points, 3.6 assists and 2.9 steals per game as a senior helping him achieve national recognition.
 Mack was nationally ranked 112th overall and 22nd as a point guard in the class of 2011, according to Rivals.com, while ranking 63rd overall, according to ESPNU Top 100.
 On September 1, 2010, Mack officially committed to play for the Rutgers Scarlet Knights.